drKnoxy/tamper-github/README.md

 # Tampering with Github

 ## Features
-1. Collapsing headers in file diffs
+1. [x] Clicking on a header in PR diffs should collapse the file blob
-  * There is an added button in the button bar for file diffs that collapses all files
-  * Or you can click the file header to collapse just the one file
+2. [ ] Add a button to collapse / expand all files in a PR diff
-1. Ignore whitespace toggle in diffs
+3. [ ] Add a button to ignore whitespace in diffs
-  * There is an added button in the button bar for file diffs
-  * Like the `-b` or `--ignore-whitespace` option in terminal, but for github! very exciting
+ Like the `-b` or `--ignore-whitespace` option in terminal.
+Github supports this via the url query param `?w=1`
-1. Textareas use the tab key for inserting 4 spaces, instead of moving focus, hazaa
+1. [ ] Tab key in text areas should insert 4 spaces

 ## To Use
 1. Install [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)